Owls, Taiga & The South

 KUUSAMO & THE RUSSIAN BORDER FORESTS

 From Oulu, we head northeast to Kuusamo, where we spend the next three nights.
-Along the way, we’ll stop to scan some of the country's extensive forest bogs and innumerable lakes - amazingly, there are 187,000 of the latter in Finland alone!
+Along the way, we will stop to scan some of the country's extensive forest bogs and mass of lakes - there are 187,000 of the latter in Finland!
 Lying close to the border with Russia and less than 40 miles south of the Arctic Circle, Kuusamo has a deserved reputation as the most exciting birding area in all Finland.

-Goldeneye, Wood Sandpiper and Brambling are relatively common in the mixed hill woodlands and bogs around Valtavaara, where scarcer breeding species can include Red-necked Grebe, Great Grey Shrike and Parrot Crossbill.
-But the real draw here is the quite unparalleled list of boreal 'exotics'.
-From Waxwing and Siberian Tit to Little and Rustic Buntings, and the inquisitive Siberian Jay, there’s more than enough here to keep our pulses racing all day!
+Goldeneye, Wood Sandpiper and Brambling are relatively common in the mixed hill woodlands and bogs around Valtavaara, where scarcer breeding species can include Red-necked Grebe, Great Grey Shrike and Parrot Crossbill but the real draw here is the quite unparalleled list of boreal 'exotics'.
+From Waxwing and Siberian Tit to Little and Rustic Buntings and the inquisitive Siberian Jay, there is more than enough here to keep our pulses racing all day!
 Rarest of all, the dazzling Red-flanked Bluetail occurs here at the extreme western edge of its range.
 Although it may not be within our grasp every year, our forays into the hills in search of this shy Siberian jewel are invariably one of the most memorable and exciting aspects of the tour.

 Days 7 - 8